SharePoint/sp-dev-docs/docs/solution-guidance/modern-experience-customizations-provisioning-sites.md

 ### Provision a "modern" team site programmatically via SharePoint Online REST API

 "Modern" team sites can be created programmatically by using a REST API provided by SharePoint Online, and also used by the Create Site UI of SharePoint Online.
-To provision a "modern" team site via REST, make a POST reqeust to the Microsoft Graph "groups" endpoint: ```https://graph.microsoft.com/v1.0/groups```
+To provision a "modern" team site via REST, make a POST request to the Microsoft Graph "groups" endpoint: ```https://graph.microsoft.com/v1.0/groups```

 The URI of the "modern" team site is determined by the **mailNickname** parameter and the managed path you select for team sites in your tenant administration (this defaults to 'sites').